-The CSE was established in 1992 and was the first center of its kind in the State of Utah.
-At the time of the center’s formation, UVU (then UVSC) had developed a national reputation for its campus-wide Ethics Across the Curriculum programming.
+The Center for the Study of Ethics (CSE) was established in 1993 and was the first center of its kind in the State of Utah.
+At the time of the center’s formation, Utah Valley University (then UVSC) had developed a national reputation for its campus-wide Ethics Across the Curriculum programming.
 The EAC program was built on the idea that ethics is an extraordinarily effective curriculum enrichment vehicle.
-It started in 1986 with the addition of a core humanities requirement in our General Education Program.
+It started in 1986 with the creation of a core humanities requirement in our General Education Program.
 This interdisciplinary course was named Ethics & Values, the design of which was to integrate ethical issues informed by philosophy, history, literature, and religion.
-Gratifyingly, Ethics and Values remains as a required GE course and has been a distinguishing feature of the UVU curriculum.
+For over thirty years, Ethics & Values been a distinctive feature of the UVU curriculum.
 Funding for early EAC programming was provided by multiple grants from the National Endowment for the Humanities, The Fund for Postsecondary Education (FIPSE), and the U.S. Department of Education.

 The growth of EAC activities across the country created the conditions for the establishment of the Society for Ethics Across the Curriculum (SEAC) in 2000.
 UVU was one of four founding institutions of this organization, and the CSE was selected to house and edit the society’s journal Teaching Ethics.
 Brian Birch, David Keller, Elaine Englehardt, and Michael Pritchard served as successive editors from 2001 until 2015.